-This is the trickiest case to deal with, and it is pretty much advisable to go the other routes, since it may not work.
-Unless your computer, and particularly laptop, only has HDMI port.
+This is the trickiest case to deal with, and it is pretty much advisable to go the other routes, if possible.
+So do it only if your computer, and particularly laptop, only has HDMI port.

 You simply need to convert your HDMI port into a DisplayPort using an active adapter, which you could easily convert into a mini DisplayPort like I explain below.
 Kindly find an adapter that does that in the following Amazon links:-

 If you have a display port on your computer, you can simply convert it to a mini DisplayPort using an adapter.
 Leif Mariussen explains the whole process in his video here:-

 Kindly find the converter Leif used in the following Amazon links:-

 If you have a 16-inches Cintiq Pro, and you want to get the 4K resolution it supports.
 Then according to this Unskilled Guy video.
 You need the Accell Mini DisplayPort to DisplayPort 1.2 Cable with Locking Latch cable, which directly links your computer DisplayPort to your the Wacom Link’s mini DisplayPort port.
 You can find the cable in the following Amazon links:-

 If you want to get 4K from your 16-inches Cintiq Pro using USB-C, then you need to use the upper-left USB-C port on your device.
 According to Wacom.